AhmedMElewa/NY-Times/README.md

    ```bash
    git clone git@github.com:AhmedMElewa/NY-Times.git
    ```
-* 2- update API_KEY in gradel with your key you can get your from here https://developer.nytimes.com/get-started
+* 2- update API_KEY in gradle with your key you can get your from here https://developer.nytimes.com/get-started